micahkepe/stat405project/README.md

 ## Data Setup

-The link to the data used can be found [here](https://www.dropbox.com/scl/fo/ure76b4mdginkf0b2b235/h?rlkey=4h36pnk51rj48v71ng6kbhv4d&dl=0)
+The link to the SQLite database used can be found [here](https://www.dropbox.com/scl/fo/ure76b4mdginkf0b2b235/h?rlkey=4h36pnk51rj48v71ng6kbhv4d&dl=0)

-**Note:** This link is read-only.

-To populate your local repository with the data, extract the `data.zip` file in the `data` folder.
-This will create a folder called `data` with the three `.csv` files inside.
-Move the contents of the `data` folder to the `data` folder in the root of the repository and delete the empty `data` folder.
+To populate your local repository with the database, download the database from the link above and move it to the `data` folder in the root of the repository.
+The database should be named `nyc_crash_data.db`.
+If the `data` folder does not exist, create it in the root of the repository.

 Additionally in the Dropbox, there is a `shapefiles_and_basemap.zip` files containing the shapefiles and basemap used in the project.
 Extract the contents of the `shapefiles_and_basemap.zip` file into the `data` folder in the root of the repository.
 This will create a folder called `shapefiles_and_basemap` with the shapefiles and basemap inside.
 Again, move the contents of the `shapefiles_and_basemap` folder to the `data` folder in the root of the repository and delete the empty `shapefiles_and_basemap` folder.

+The original CSV files used to create the database can be found in the `csv-files.zip` folder in the Dropbox.
+These files are not necessary to run the code, but are included for reference.

 ## About the Data